 You'll find plenty of online discussions, whether in forums or articles on websites like this one, about phone batteries.
 Almost all of them are about charging and stretching out the time between charging.
-That's important information to know but there is also another problem you might face, especially if you keep the same phone for a couple of years: batteries don't last forever.
+That's vital information to know, but there is also another problem you might face, especially if you keep the same phone for a couple of years: batteries don't last forever.

 Phone batteries are complicated

 We've all either had to get a new battery for our car or know someone who has.
-Batteries are chemical power plants and once they have reached to point where they can no longer build a charge through their chemical reaction, they turn into a container for semi-toxic and expensive materials that don't do anything.
-When that happens you need to provide a new battery if you want to continue to use the things that it powers.
+Batteries are chemical power plants, and once they have reached a point where they can no longer build a charge through their chemical reaction, they turn into a container of semi-toxic and expensive materials that don't do anything.
+When that happens, you need to provide a new battery if you want to continue to use the things that it powers.
 And be sure to recycle your old one properly, please.

 You used to be able to change the battery yourself in a phone, but those days are never coming back.